-The Town has defined its major programs for OMB Circular A-133 (the circular) reporting purposes by using the required risk-based approach after classifying the programs as Type A or Type B as provided in Section 520 of the Circular.
+The Town has defined its major programs for Uniform Guidance reporting purposes by using the required risk-based approach after classifying the programs as Type A or Type B as provided in the Uniform Guidance.
 The determination was based on an overall evaluation of the risk of non-compliance occurring, which could be material to the federal program.